-I have a trail of bread crumbs to follow, some are my own…
+I have a trail of crumbs to follow, some are my own…

-I want to sit in Les Deux Garçons where M.F.K.
+I want to visit Les Deux Garçons, where M.F.K.
 Fisher sipped sherry while her girls indulged in glasses of lemonade in Aix-en-Provence.

 - I want to find the lounge in Paris where Craig Claiborne listened to Edith Piaf sing Je ne Regrette Rien.

-- Is anyone tending to Richard Olney’s garden in Solliès-Toucas?
+- I’d love to find Richard Olney’s garden in Solliès-Toucas.

-- I’d like to visit the tiny Bavarian town of Baiersbronn, “the secret Michelin-Star capital of the world.”
+- I’d like to hike and picnic in the tiny Bavarian town of Baiersbronn, “the secret Michelin-Star capital of the world.”